TurtleKitty/Vaquero/README.md

 ### Lexically scoped module import via HTTP

-Modules are imported via [[use|use]].
+Modules are imported via [use](https://github.com/TurtleKitty/Vaquero/wiki/use).
 The pathname can be a local filesystem path or an HTTP[S] uri.

-Modules [[export|export]] a set of names.
+Modules [export](https://github.com/TurtleKitty/Vaquero/wiki/export) a set of names.
 These names are packaged into a module object in the environment of the use statement.

-The [[import|import]] operator allows the programmer to import names into the current environment from a module previously defined by a use statement.
+The [import](https://github.com/TurtleKitty/Vaquero/wiki/import) operator allows the programmer to import names into the current environment from a module previously defined by a use statement.

 ```scheme
 ; dk.vaq